 Reflow soldering is the most common method used by SMT to bond electronic components to printed circuit boards.
 Reflow soldering refers to the use of solder paste (a mixture of solder and flux) to connect one or more electronic components to a contact plate and then melt the solder by controlled heating to achieve permanent bonding.

 To measure the temperature curve, you only need to find the highest and lowest points of the temperature on the board.
 As long as the PWI of the highest and lowest points are less than 100%, the temperature of all the solder joints will be included in the specification.
 This isn't 100%, but the point is to get the representative points in the curve.
 The point temperature is either the highest or lowest, so you should select a representative point from as many components (pads) as possible on the board.

-For complex PCBA (large area, many components), you need to consider the following aspects:
+For complex PCBA (large area, many components), you will need to consider the following aspects:

-- The trailing edge of the leading edge vs. the dense area of the component vs. the rare area of the component needs to set the temperature measuring point.
+The trailing edge of the leading edge vs. the dense area of the component vs. the rare area of the component to set the temperature measuring point.

-- The solder joint temperature of the largest component and the smallest component.
+The solder joint temperature of the largest and smallest components.